Ibrahim67182/Tradeit-app-showcase/README.md

 Record purchases from suppliers and sales to customers with smart auto-calculation — fill any 2 of 3 fields (Quantity, Rate, Total) and the third is computed for you.

+> 📸 See `/screenshots/transactions/` and `/screenshots/transactions-history` for UI previews

 ---

 ### 👥 Contact Management
 Maintain a full directory of Customers and Suppliers, each linked directly to their transactions.

+> 📸 See `/screenshots/customers/` for Customers UI previews
+> 📸 See `/screenshots/suppliers/` for Suppliers UI previews
+> 📸 See `/screenshots/products/`  for Products UI previews

 ---

 ### 💸 Expense Logging
 Track business costs beyond product purchases — rent, transport, salaries, utilities.
 Expenses flow directly into Net Profit calculations.

+> 📸 See `/screenshots/expenses/` for UI previews

 ---

 ### 📈 Reports & Exports
 Generate **Product Reports** (all-time performance per product) and **Monthly Reports** (full month breakdown with net profit).
 Export to **Excel (.xlsx)** or **PDF** with a single tap.

+> 📸 See `/screenshots/reports/` for UI previews

 ---

 ### 🌍 Multi-Currency Support
 Select any world currency and all amounts across the entire app update instantly.
 Clean display, no recalculation of historical values.

+> 📸 See `/screenshots/settings/` for UI previews

 ---